This recipe is sponsored by EZ Tofu Press, all opinions are 100% my own.

 Marinate the Tofu

-- Place all of the Orange-Ginger Marinade ingredients into your blender or food processor.
+- Place all of the marinade ingredients into your blender or food processor.
 Puree until smooth.

 - Pour the marinade into an 8x8" glass pan.